Wall Street tumbles as U.S. virus cases pass 85,000

 Volume on U.S. exchanges was 13.4 billion shares, its lowest since March 5, according to Refinitiv data.

-Delta Airlines (DAL.N) American Airlines (AAL.O) and United Airlines (UAL.O) fell between 6% and 11% as U.S. Treasury Secretary Steve Mnuchin said the help designated for airlines in the aid package was not a bailout and that taxpayers would need to be compensated.
+Delta Airlines (DAL.N), American Airlines (AAL.O) and United Airlines (UAL.O) fell between 6% and 11% as U.S. Treasury Secretary Steve Mnuchin said the help designated for airlines in the aid package was not a bailout and that taxpayers would need to be compensated.

-Boeing (BA.N) slumped 10%, but was still up more than 70% for the week, after Mnuchin said the planemaker had no intention of using federal money.
+Boeing Co (BA.N) slumped 10%, but was still up more than 70% for the week, after Mnuchin said the planemaker had no intention of using federal money.

 The banking index .SPXBK fell 4.6%, tracking U.S. Treasury yields as investors sought safety in high-quality assets.